neldajohn/INTRO_TO_IM/February09/README.md

 ## Description:
 - This assignment requires students to use object-oriented programming to either create a work of art or to make a game.
 I chose to make a piece of art, because I believe that I would benefit more from employing my creativity without having to worry about technicalities of a game.
-- In this project, students are encouraged to :
+- In this project, I decided to make a garden of tulips.

 ## The process:
 - As one may be able to tell from my previous projects, I love color.
 I love mixing so many colors together and having very vibrant works.
 So naturally, when I started thinking of my ideas for this project, I knew that I wanted something with lots of colors.
 And after experimenting with the colors of the rainbow last week, I decided to jump on the second most colorful thing I could think of : Flowers.
 My favorite flowers happen to be tulips, and luckily, they come in almost all possible colors, plus they are really easy to make using ellipses that overlap.